-The ancient New World, one of the illustrious cradles of human civilization, is a featured at The Mint Museum, the wide-ranging collection showcasing more than 2,500 artworks from the ancient Americas.
+The ancient New World, one of the illustrious cradles of human civilization, is featured at The Mint Museum, the wide-ranging collection showcasing more than 2,500 artworks from the ancient Americas.

 This collection celebrates exceptional moments of artistic and design excellence in the areas of glass, fiber art, metal, studio jewelry, design, studio furniture, wood art, and clay.

-Perhaps more than other art form, decorative arts have the remarkable power to connect with us almost instantaneously.
+Perhaps more than any other art form, decorative arts have the remarkable power to connect with us almost instantaneously.

 Fashion is an art form.
 It presents unique statements of creativity that speak to the human passion for beauty, adornment, and identity.
 These universal attributes extend across time and throughout cultures.